 Most travelers have a preferred hotel chain — whether it be because you know what you’re going to get or because you can collect more points.
 Mine happens to be Hilton.
 This is because of both reasons: it’s fun to collect points and I always know I am getting quality with Hilton.

-In Boise, I have stayed at a few Hiltons and I would suggest the Hampton Inn in downtown Boise.
+I have stayed at a few Hiltons when looking for Boise hotels and I would suggest the Hampton Inn in downtown Boise.
 You really can’t beat the location, and Hampton Inns tend to fairly prices for what you get.

 I am a sucker for brand new hotels, and although I prefer Hiltons, that doesn’t stop me from booking elsewhere.
 The Residence Inn in downtown Boise is brand new, in a city that is growing at an exponential rate.

-This brand new hotel offers studio, one- and two-bedroom suites, and is perfect for someone staying in the city long-term.
+This Boise hotel offers studio, one- and two-bedroom suites, and is perfect for someone staying in the city long-term.
 This hotel is going to be for a more luxurious stay.
 You can treat yourself, or split it with a friend, because the rooms are plenty big enough for both of you.
 It is well-worth it to stay downtown.
+When looking for a hotel in Boise, Idaho, the Residence Inn is one of the best extended stay hotels in Boise you can find.

-What a novel idea: turn an old motel into one of the hippest places to stay in downtown Boise.
+What a novel idea: turn an old motel into one of the hippest places to stay in Boise, Idaho.
 The Modern Hotel was completely remodeled less than a decade ago, and is only blocks from everything downtown has to offer.

 The Grove Hotel is the ultimate in Boise luxury.
-Not only is the hotel one of the most recognizable buildings in Boise, but it is in the same building as a sports arena — home to the Idaho Steelheads and other events.
-You can’t get more centrally located than the Grove Hotel.
+Not only is the Boise hotel one of the most recognizable buildings in downtown, but it is in the same building as a sports arena — home to the Idaho Steelheads and other events.
+You can’t get more centrally located than the Grove Hotel — which is one of the best places to stay in Boise, Idaho.

 Photo credit: Grove HotelBook Your Room

 The Riverside Hotel has had a few lives in Boise — as a Red Lion and as a Doubletree.
-But it is now operated locally, and has some great options.
-Not only is it within biking distance of downtown Boise, but it has a few restaurants, inside and outside, and has one of the best meeting rooms in the city.
+But it is now operated locally (although owned b y Best Western), and has some great rooms.
+Not only is it within biking distance of downtown Boise, but it has a few restaurants, inside and outside, and has one of the best meeting rooms in Boise.

 If you are looking for something a little different, try out the Boise Guest House.
-This unique bed and breakfast is owned by locals who can teach you everything there is to know about the city, and your stay will be different than any you would have in a hotel.
+This unique bed and breakfast is owned by Boise locals who can teach you everything there is to know about the city, and your stay will be different than any you would have in any other Boise hotel.

 The Boise Guest House is located on the edges of downtown, and encompassed three historic buildings that have been remade into boutique (themed) suites.
 Ask about short or long-term lodging.